Updated: April 5, 2023 - 12 min read

-At the same time, with the growing toolbox of online development tools, you should not have any additional challenges than a normal PM would face.
+At the same time, with the growing toolbox of online development tools, you should not have any additional challenges that a normal PM would face.

 In fact, as we said above, you should act smart and engage whichever communities are around you.
 While your colleagues at HQ might be sharing the same ‘tunnel vision’, you are likely to be influenced by different experiences.
 This will make your engagement ideas original while offering a correction to the ones you receive from the office.
 There are no substantial challenges to marketing-focused remote PMs.

 Finally, user-centered PMs stand in the middle.
 While it really is very rare to meet your users in person, there is a particular way of working by trial-and-error that fits User Experience and Interface teams.
 This type of immediate course correction is impossible at a distance.

 Probably, you want to deploy the tools above to the fullest extent.
 Data gathering and sharing are of the upmost importance, as every decision you make must count with solid backing.
 After all, you cannot have the same easiness in building internal influence as a sedentary PM!